ben-tkt/ben-tkt/README.md

 With courage and insights from a diverse background, I seek to continue gaining wisdom, become a positive impact to those around me, and make the world a better place.

-- 🔭 I’m working as a Process Engineer in the pharmaceutical industry
+- 🔭 I’m working as a Data Scientist in the Marine Industry
-- 🌱 I’m currently learning deep learning hyperparameter tuning
+- 🌱 I’m currently learning Rockset Databases
 - 🤔 I’m looking for work opportunities involving Data Science
 - ⚡ Fun fact: I used analytics to plan my games
 - 📫 How to reach me: **bentkt94@gmail.com**